 But today, I’m excited to share a new alternative: this Multi-Scenario Land Development Model.
 This model offers greater flexibility to analyze a variety of unique residential land development, commercial land development, and townhome development situations.

-Important Note: This model is in beta, meaning it certainly contains errors.
+Important Note: While this model has gone through eight updates since its original release in early 2021, it nevertheless is still in beta and therefore likely contains errors.
 I also intend to add features to the model based on your feedback, and what I see as opportunities to enhance this model.
-If you find a bug, or have a feature you’d like included in a future version, please let me know.
+If you find a bug or have a feature you’d like included in a future version, please let me know.